 Beth Kerling is a clinical instructor and former graduate of both the KU dietetic internship and master's programs.
 Serving at the KU Medical Center since 2006, Kerling enjoys research in maternal and child health as well as counseling.
 Kerling also serves as study coordinator on the Maternal and Child Nutrition and Development lab team.

-The Nutrition Clinic is located on the KU Medical Center campus at 39th and Rainbow Blvd in Kansas City, Kan.
+The nutrition clinic is located on the KU Medical Center campus at 39th and Rainbow Blvd. in Kansas City, Kansas.
 Please see maps and directions page for more information.

 KU HealthPartners was originally incorporated in 1994 as KU School of Nursing, Inc. In 1999, the name was changed to reflect the partnership with the School of Health Professions.
 Today, KU HealthPartners is a vibrant and growing clinical enterprise that functions as an integral part of the University of Kansas Schools of Nursing and Health Professions.
 KUHealthPartners partners with multiple departments from KU Medical Center to provide a diverse array of clinical services.